malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 # Introduction

-The three densest packed structures of the Trimer molecule as determined by the iso-configuration search algorithm developed by @Hudson2011 belong to the space groups p2, pg, and p2gg.
+The three densest packed crystal structures for the Trimer molecule determined by iso-configurational search [@Hudson2011] belong to the space groups p2, pg, and p2gg.
-Each of these structures could potentially form within a simulation requiring an algorithm able to monitor the presence of each of these structures.
+Any of these three structures could potentially form within a simulation requiring an algorithm able to monitor the presence of all structures.
-A standard tool for crystal detection is to use an order parameter;
-a single value which describes a local configuration on a scale from a perfect liquid $0$, to a perfect crystal $1$.
+A standard tool for crystal detection is to use an order parameter; [@Russo2016;@Sultan2014;@Tanaka2012;@Tanaka2014;@Kuczynski2002] a single value which describes a local configuration on a scale from a perfect liquid $0$, to a perfect crystal $1$.
-A measure of this type previously used for molecular crystals is an orientational order parameter $O_6$.
+A measure of this type previously used for molecular crystals [@Sims2019;@Kuczynski2002] is the orientational order parameter $O_6$.
 The value of $O_6$ is the orientation of the closest shell of 6 neighbours relative to the orientation of the central molecule.
 The orientational ordering for $O_6$ is given by the equation;